21DP4RKaln/Grid-drawing/README.md

 - **Panning**: Click and drag on the image to pan when zoomed in
 - **Reset Zoom**: Click "1:1" to return to original size

-## Keyboard Shortcuts

-- None implemented in the current version

 ## Examples

 Here are some examples of what you can create with Grid Tool: